Paperback-iOS/trackers/README.md

 # Trackers

-Allowers for different Manga trackers (Anilist, MAL, Kitsu, etc.) as a community driven effort
+Allows for different Manga trackers (Anilist, MAL, Kitsu, etc.) as a community driven effort for the Paperback Manga Readerr